parlough/thisweekindart/pages/issues/_issue-1.md

 template: layouts/issue

 data:
-  date: 2022-05-15
+  date: 2022-05-16
   title: This Week in Dart 1
-  description: The second issue of This Week in Dart.
+  description: The second issue of This Week in Dart, I/O edition!
   weight: 1
 ---

 Hello fellow Dartisans!
-Welcome to the inaugural issue of _This Week in Dart_!
+Welcome to the second issue of _This Week in Dart_!
 _This Week in Dart's_ aim is to be a useful collection of changes and news from across the Dart ecosystem and its surrounding community.